wdgdc/Jarvis/readme.txt

 = 0.3 =
 * Updated to work with dashicons of WP 3.8+
 * Use search icon instead of J as a more intuitive icon

+= 0.31 =
+* Quick bug fix for icon issue that lead to database results not being shown